githabideri/homedoc-journal-analyzer/README.md

 Tokens are never persisted: discovery order is CLI `--token`, then `OPENWEBUI_TOKEN`, then a masked prompt (if interactive).
 Servers older than 0.6.15 are blocked unless you pass `--allow-unstable-openwebui`.

+Interactive runs that opt into OpenWebUI will automatically save the Markdown and JSON artifacts under `./artifacts/` (timestamped filenames) before the handoff, so you don't need to re-run with different output settings.

 ## Update

 If you installed with `pipx`, refresh the package: